seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 If your AI is good enough to autoformalize a natural language proof, then it should be good enough to automatically write *a* blueprint that is *not too bad* for a human to read and understand (just push the button few more times), which is way better than having no blueprint at all.
 I recently wrote a blog post about this (prompted by [other news](https://www.anthropic.com/research/formalizing-fermats-last-theorem)) - check it out [here](https://proofsandprompts.com/2026/09/08/autoformalization-but-why/).

-Let me end this post with a question and answer:
+Let me end the series of posts with a question and answer:

 > Q. Does this proof give any further insight into these problems?
 >
 > A. `¯\_(ツ)_/¯`

+## Use of LLM

+Both ChatGPT and Claude were used to understand the formalization.
+My first question (prompt) was to give one-to-one correspondence between the nonformal statement and proof of the report and the formal statements and proof in Lean, where both LLMs spotted the same missing statements.
+As mentioned above, I used Claude to refactor the formalization.